modphysnobel/modphysnobel.github.io/docs/vol-III/vol-III-chap-9-sect-1.md

 	**Section 9.3.
 Communication formats for describing scientific texts.**

 	We apply the Communication formats for describing scientific texts to consider the organization of contents in terms of diagrams and designs as well as the application of procedures in terms of dialogues and discourses.
-Examples of these communication formats are obtained by analyzing Nobel Lectures related to matter waves, diffraction of electrons, and correspondence and uncertainty principles.
+Examples of these communication formats are described in terms of Nobel Lectures related to matter waves, diffraction of electrons, and correspondence and uncertainty principles.

 ## 9.1.
 From a theoretical proposition to an experimental demonstration.

-The quantization relationship $E = nhν$ connects the concept of energy (E), characteristic of particles, with frequency (ν) which is a typically wave property.
+The quantization relationship $E = nhν$ connects the concept of energy ($E$), characteristic of particles, with frequency ($ν$) which is a typically wave property.
 The constant of proportionality is Planck's constant $h$, of the order of $10^{-27}$ erg.sec.
 The equation proposed by de Broglie $p = h/λ$ also connects a corpuscular property, the linear momentum (p), with a wave property, the wavelength (λ); again, the constant of proportionality is $h$.
 The equation $E = nhν$ refers to the quantization of energy and the equation $p = h/ λ$ concerns matter waves.

 ### The de Broglie hypothesis.